 As in Diaz and Jerez (2013), Ngai and Tenreyro (2014) and many other papers in the literature, we abstract from the rental vs selling decision and treat the rental market as a separate market.
-This is supported by Glaeser and Gyourko (2007), who find that there is no arbitrage between rental and owner occupied homes, mostly because both types of homes have very different characteristics; and Bachmann and Cooper (2014), who find that flows between owner and renter categories are mostly within each category, suggesting that one can treat the rental segment as a different market.
+This is supported by Glaeser and Gyourko (2007), who find that there is no arbitrage between rental and owner occupied homes, mostly because both types of homes have very different characteristics; and Bachmann and Cooper (2014), who find that flows between owner and renter categories are mostly within each category, and from the rental market to the owner segment-i.e. entry is cyclical.
+By contrast, flows from the owner to the rental segment are virtually acyclical, and turnover is unrelated to vacancies in the rental market.
+This suggests that one can treat the rental segment as a different market.